jamescrosslin/mintbean-hackathon/api/README.md

-# North Valley Business Academy API
+# WarPlus API

-North Valley Business Academy API (NVBAApi) is web endpoint that accepts, stores, and provides NVBA user and course data.
-Authrization is required for certain functionality, such as creating and modifying courses.
+WarPlus API (WPA) is web endpoint that accepts, stores, and provides WPA user and game data.
+Authrization is required for certain functionality, such as creating and modifying games.
 More information is available in the [Using the API](#using-the-api) section.

 ## Tech

-NVBAApi utilizes a number of open source projects:
+WPA utilizes a number of open source projects:

 - [node.js] - evented I/O for the backend
 - [Express] - fast node.js network app framework by [@tjholowaychuk]